• Home

 ½ cup diced tomato, ¼ cup diced red onion, 2 sliced green onions

-• Take the tater tots out of the oven and place on a serving platter or leave on sheet pan.
-Nestle the cheese curds evenly all over.
-Drizzle warm gravy over the top.
+5. Take the tater tots out of the oven and place on a serving platter or leave on sheet pan.
+Drizzle half the gravy and nestle the cheese curds evenly all over.
+Drizzle more gravy over the top.
 Then top with tomato and all the onions.

 Notes

-The goal isn't to have completely melted curds.
+• The goal isn't to have completely melted curds.
 Tucking some of the cheese curds around the tater tots will allow the heat from them to warm the cheese curds to perfection.
+Take them out of the fridge 10-15 before assembling so they soften easier!

 More Appetizers